Keto Diet Fundamentals

 Milk chocolate is a tricky one for those following a keto diet because the milk in it increases the carbohydrates in each serving.
 Dark chocolate, when unsweetened or sweetened without sugar (sugar-free) is lower in carbs and can be included in keto-diets.
 Sugar accounts for a high portion of the carbs in regular dark chocolate.
 So much so that it is impossible to include sugar-sweetened dark chocolate even occasionally in a keto diet.

 Ross Sugar-Free (No Sugar Added) Dark Chocolate has only 7 grams net carbs per 34-gram (1.2 oz) bar, making it a smart treat to have when a hankering for chocolate – or something sweet — is threatening to pull you off a keto-diet.
+You can also check out a range of our top-rated keto chocolate options, perfect for any cravings you may have!

 [1] Fallabel, C. (October 10, 2021).
 Ketosis vs. Ketoacidosis.
 The Difference Explained, Diabetes Strong. https://diabetesstrong.com/ketosis-vs-ketoacidosis/